(c. 1838 - 1924)

 He was promoted to Captain to date from October 1862 and was exchanged at Aiken's Landing, VA on 8 November 1862.
 He was wounded in the right knee by gunshot in action at Payne's Farm (Mine Run), VA on 27 November 1863.
-His knee cap was removed by surgeons at General Hospital #4, Richmond, VA on 9 December and his thigh bones - femur and tibia - were grown together.
+His knee cap was removed by surgeons at General Hospital #4, Richmond, VA on 9 December and his thigh and shin bones - femur and tibia - were grown together.
 He was discharged from the hospital in April 1864 and was retired for wounds at Richmond, date not given.

 After the War